-Week night supper prep has to be speedy and doable.
-Stir fries are easy, flash in the pan suppers with a fare bit of chopping and a couple of minutes pan time.
-The secret to the best spicy beef stir fry lies in the tender marinated strips of beef.
-This prime cut of beef absorbs flavours easily and cooks in a matter of minutes.
+Week night supper prep has to be speedy.
+Stir fries are easy to make, but with a fare bit of chopping.
+The secret to a good stir fry lies in the tender marinated strips of beef.
+This prime cut absorbs flavours easily and cooks in minutes.
 Rib eye and skirt steak are great alternatives or swap the red meat out for skinless chicken thighs.
-For the marinade I’ve combined Chinese five-spice with the nutty taste of sesame oil, red chilli flakes for heat and lime to provide that essential sour balance.
+For the marinade I’ve combined Chinese five-spice with sesame oil, chilli for heat and lime for that tart sour balance.

-Stir fries are the ‘Harry-casuals’ of cooking methods and accept nearly anything a fridge clear-out throws at them.
-Mine provided carrots, sweet peppers and bunches of crispy kale.
-Mushrooms and beef are generally good together so a punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
+Stir fries accept nearly anything a fridge clear offers up.
+I used carrots, sweet peppers and crispy kale.
+Mushrooms and beef are generally good together so I added these too. punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
 Now for a sweet twist to the story.
-I love a savoury and sweet combo and can go on about the compatibility of meat and fruit endlessly.
-It works a charm and is especially good with hot food cuisines.
+Fruit, particularly mangoes, are especially good with spicy foods.
 Think Asian, Indian and Mexican.
 A couple of months ago this lamb curry with mango atchar was voted best recipe in the South African Peppadew atchar challenge.
-Pin it for later.
-It’s a sure bet winner for all curry-lovers.

 - 3 tablespoons low sodium soy sauce